Otford

 Otford is a village and civil parish in the Sevenoaks District of Kent, England.
 It lies on the River Darent, 3 miles north of Sevenoaks.
 Otford's four churches are the Anglican Church of St Bartholomew in the village centre, the Otford Methodist Church, the Most Holy Trinity Roman Catholic Church, and the Otford Evangelical Church.
-By the village pond, also a roundabout, there are pubs, cafes and shops.
+By the village pond, there are pubs, cafes and shops.
 The village has three schools, Otford Primary School, St Michael's Prep School, and Russell House.

 History

 Otford's earliest history and archaeology shows occupation for at least 3,000 years.
-Occupants have included Iron Age farmers, Romans, archbishops and royalty, and events have included two battles.
+Occupants have included Iron Age farmers, Romans, archbishops, and royalty, and major events include two battles.
 The etymology of the village name is disputed: an article in the Kent and Sussex Courier claims that Otford is a contraction of Ottansford, meaning the ford of Otta, a local man of importance.

-Roman Otford
+Roman

 A Roman villa in what is now Otford was abandoned during the 4th century, approximately 1700 years ago.
 The remains were re-discovered and excavated during the 1930s, and again in 2015 by the West Kent Archeological Society.
 It is at least twice the size of nearby Lullingstone villa.

-Saxon Otford
+Saxon

 Otford was made part of the Hundred of Codsheath, one of the nine Hundreds making up the Lathe of Sutton at Hone in about the 6th century AD.
 Lathes were Saxon administrative regions.